About the Guild of Fine Food

 Customer service assistant

-Your first point of contact when you ring the Guild or email for advice or help with award entries.
+Your first point of contact when you ring the Guild or email for advice or help with award entries, and looks after our Guild of Fine Food producer members.
 Chloë also plays a key role in the administration behind both of our awards schemes, as well as coordinating the travel and hotel arrangements for Great Taste judges coming to Dorset.
-A budding photographer, Chloë also assists with capturing content for our social media channels.
+A budding photographer, Chloë also assists with capturing content for our social media channels, occasionally moonlighting as a hawk-eyed proofreader for our publications.

 Engagement & sales support assistant

 With a hands-on experience of working in a deli for over 10 years, Nick knows the day-to-day of many of our retailers first-hand.
-He will endeavour to ensure retailers are taking full advantage of their Guild membership and the services we offer to provide support for their business, as well as building on our community of retail members.
+He endeavours to ensure retailers are taking full advantage of their Guild membership and the services we offer to provide support for their business, as well as building on our community of retail members.
+If you’re attending one of our Retail Cheese training courses, more than likely to meet Nick there and he’ll be more than happy to tell you how the Guild might be able to help your retail business.

-A most tenacious and polite account assistant, Julie is our chaser of money (we all need them, please be kind to her).
+A most tenacious and polite accounts assistant, Julie is our chaser of money (we all need them, please be kind to her).
 She is also one of our longest serving team members.

 Responsible for design on our publications and promotional artwork, Mark started his graphics journey in music magazines, record labels, branding and packaging design and at BBC Worldwide.